 - Watch your child for signs that their illness is getting worse.

-- Consult a doctor if the fever does not settle or your child is getting sicker.
+- See a doctor if your child’s temperature does not go down or your child is getting sicker.

-- Fevers are common in children and most are caused by viral infections.
+- Fevers are common in children and mostly caused by viral infections.

-- Make sure your child drinks plenty of fluids.
+- Help your child drink plenty of fluids.

 - Watch your child for signs of the illness getting worse.

-- Consult a doctor if the fever does not settle and your child seems to be getting sicker.
+- Consult a doctor if the fever does not go down and your child seems to be getting sicker.